 Building on an historical commitment to the arts, Wheaton launched a bold new arts venture in the spring of 2003, aiming to enhance every student’s education—and life—by broadening opportunities for exposure to the wide world of the arts.
 Through the Evelyn Danzig Haas ’39 Visiting Artists Program & Arts in the City, leading artists of all kinds—musicians and dancers, painters and sculptors, photographers and printmakers, writers and directors—come to campus for intensive, short-term engagements to work with students and faculty on a variety of projects, including:

-- teaching master classes in studio art, music, dance, theatre and creative writing.
+- teaching master classes in visual art, music, dance, theatre and creative writing.

 - delivering public lectures that involve the entire campus community and area residents.